 We encourage direct patient support, enrollment in things like a bone marrow registry, awareness of how cancer is dealt with in distant places, and more.
 Browse through the website.
 Be inspired.
 Join-in.
 Participate.

 How can people participate or help?

-Participate.
+Participate and have some fun!
 Share your ideas and adventures.
 Learn.
 Be inspired.
 Support us.
 Join us.
-If you have been involved with cancer or are concerned about cancer, you are encouraged to share your experience, adventures, comments, creative endeavors, insight, encouragement and suggestions.
+If you have been involved with cancer, you are encouraged to share your experience, adventures, comments, creative endeavors, insight, encouragement and suggestions.
 Inspire others.
 Below you will find links and information on how to support our effort.
 It is that simple.

 How is the website financially sustained?

 There is no wealthy benefactor or any famous celebrity.
 Most of it is centered around a leukemia patient struggling like everyone else.
 Sustainability is an issue: So, the decision was to be a social enterprise.
 A social enterprise tries to sustain itself rather than constantly asking for donations or grants.

 A leukemia patient . . who directly benefited from the tips, encouragement and inspiration derived from clinicians, fellow patients, adventure and creative arts.